lorang92/node-jwt-facebook-login-seed/README.md

 The endpoint POST /authenticateByFbToken takes facebook oauth access token in the request body field "fbToken".
 Creates a new user object if the fb-id is not been reqistered before, then returns a valid jwt access token.

 The endpoint POST /verifyAccessToken can be used to validate the jwt access token by supplying the token in the header field "Authorization".

+The endpoint GET /users returns a list of the persisted users.